Directions and industry requirements are regularly updated

 - provide employees with alcohol-based hand sanitiser and instruct them to use it frequently, including in between each task

-- provide single use and disposable products (such as paper towels and single use disinfectant wipes) to use when cleaning surfaces that are frequently touched or that may be infected with coronavirus (COVID-19)
+- provide single use and disposable products (such as paper towels and single use disinfectant wipes) to use when cleaning surfaces that are frequently touched or that may be infected with COVID-19

-If employees are cleaning a workplace following a suspected or confirmed case of coronavirus (COVID-19), additional protocols may be required.
+If employees are cleaning a workplace following a suspected or confirmed case of COVID-19, additional protocols may be required.

 Shared tools and equipment

 Eliminate the shared use of tools, equipment and products wherever possible.

 Employees should avoid using clients' personal tools, equipment and products, particularly in domestic residences.

 Where it is not possible to eliminate shared use: